HobnobMancer/cazy_webscraper/README.md

 Under the each of the specific class names listed in the configuration file list the names of specific **families** to be scraped from that class.
 You do not have to list the class of the families to be scraped under 'classes' as well, this is handled by the web scraper.

 Write the true name of the family not only it's number, for example **GH1** is excepted by **1** is not.
+Additionally, use the standard CAZy notation for subfamilies (**GH3_1**).
+If subfamilies are specified in the configuration file `--subfamilies` **must be enabled when invoking the cazy_webscraper.**

 Each family must be listed on a separate line and the name surrounded by double or single quotation marks.
 For example:

 ```
 Glycoside Hydrolases (GHs):